PsychedelicShayna/krypton/README.md

 ## Basic Operations (demo)
-Here are some examples on how you would do some basic common operations in Krypton.
+Here are some examples of how you would do some basic common operations in Krypton.
 A more [comprehensive command reference](#Krypton-Command-Reference) can be found further down.

 ### Create New Vault
 ![new_vault_10fps](https://user-images.githubusercontent.com/34726837/190071642-08211965-f2b8-4a49-a16e-a1c3c329269b.gif)